 A brief background

-Passed as a law in 1990, the ADA states that state and local governments are required to ensure that people with disabilities have access to the pedestrian routes in the public right-of-way.
+Since 1990, the ADA states that state and local governments are required to ensure that people with disabilities have access to the pedestrian routes in the public right-of-way.
 That’s why sidewalk crossings at curbed intersections or driveways need curb ramps to provide accessibility.
 These regulations are overseen by the U.S. Department of Justice (USDOJ) and enforced by the U.S. Department of Transportation (USDOT).

 - There are improper or no detectable warning fields to guide disabled pedestrians.

 - Curb ramp cross slopes are steeper than the 2% maximum.